HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

   )
 }}

-As an aside, note that earlier this year Chrome [changed](https://developer.chrome.com/docs/crux/release-notes/#202204) the threshold for "good" TTFB from 500 ms to 800 ms. In the chart above, all historical data is using this new threshold for comparison purposes.
+As an aside, note that earlier this year Chrome <a hreflang="en" href="https://developer.chrome.com/docs/crux/release-notes/#202204">changed</a> the threshold for "good" TTFB from 500 ms to 800 ms. In the chart above, all historical data is using this new threshold for comparison purposes.

 With that in mind, the percentage of websites having good TTFB has not actually improved very much.
 In the past year, websites' desktop and mobile experiences have gotten one percentage point better, which is nice but doesn't account for the gains observed to LCP.

 Another complication is that TTFB is still considered to be an experimental metric.
-According to the CrUX documentation, it's technically still an [experimental](https://developer.chrome.com/docs/crux/methodology/#experimental-metrics) metric and so it _does not_ factor in more advanced navigation types like pre-rendered and back/forward navigations.
+According to the CrUX documentation, it's technically still an <a hreflang="en" href="https://developer.chrome.com/docs/crux/methodology/#experimental-metrics">experimental</a> metric and so it _does not_ factor in more advanced navigation types like pre-rendered and back/forward navigations.
 This is somewhat of a blind spot, so if there were improvements in these areas, they wouldn't necessarily affect the TTFB results.

 ### First Contentful Paint (FCP)

-[First Contentful Paint](https://web.dev/fcp/) (FCP) is the time from the start of the request to the first meaningful content painted to the screen.
+<a hreflang="en" href="https://web.dev/fcp/">First Contentful Paint</a> (FCP) is the time from the start of the request to the first meaningful content painted to the screen.
 In addition to TTFB, this metric can be affected by render-blocking content.
 The threshold for "good" FCP is 1,800 ms.

 {{ figure_markup(
   image="good-fcp-by-device.png",